spookysalsa/medermade.github.io/week-3/challenges/2-simple-string-methods/README.md

 ## Learning Competencies
 - Create local variables
-- Modify existing variables with ruby methods
+- Apply basic ruby methods to variables

 ## Summary
 Create a `String` variable called `old_string` and assign it the value `"Ruby is cool"`.